 New reports from Gaza suggest a burgeoning conflict between Hamas and evidence of ISIS, who claim that Hamas isn’t fundamentalist enough.
 Israel’s intelligence minister claims it is more likely that Gaza will be ruled by ISIS than PA chairman Mahmoud Abbas.

-Egypt has begun flooding its border with Gaza with water from the Mediterranean Sea in an effort to destroy the smuggling tunnels built between Gaza and Egypt.
-Gazans who live in the area say the salt water is destroying their crops and creating the real possibility of deadly sinkholes under their homes.
+Egypt has flooded its border with Gaza with water from the Mediterranean Sea in an effort to destroy the smuggling tunnels built between Gaza and Egypt.
+Gazans who live in the area said the salt water is destroying their crops and creating the real possibility of deadly sinkholes under their homes.

 The United Nations Conference on Trade and Development warned that Gaza could be uninhabitable within five years if “current economic trends persist.”